What is COVID-19?

 What should secondary contacts do?
 I’m not sick but have been in the proximity of someone who was in close contact with someone who tested positive for COVID-19.
 (The person with whom I was in contact was not sick.)

-There is no need to self-quarantine.
+According to CDC and the New Jersey Department of Health, there is no need to self-quarantine.
 You should monitor yourself for symptoms.
 If you develop symptoms or are concerned about your health, contact your health care provider (be sure to call ahead), stay home, and avoid close contact with others.